llvm/llvm-project/flang/docs/DoConcurrentConversionToOpenMP-atd.md

 ## Usage

-In order to enable `do concurrent` to OpenMP mapping, `flang-new` adds a new compiler flag: `-fdo-concurrent-parallel`.
+In order to enable `do concurrent` to OpenMP mapping, `flang` adds a new compiler flag: `-fdo-concurrent-parallel`.
 This flags has 3 possible values:
 1. `host`: this maps `do concurent` loops to run in parallel on the host CPU.
    This maps such loops to the equivalent of `omp parallel do`.